WordPress/twentytwenty/readme.txt

 flexibility of the block editor.
 Organizations and businesses have the ability to create dynamic landing pages with endless layouts using the group and column blocks.
 The centered content column and fine-tuned typography also makes it perfect for traditional blogs.
-Full block editor styles give you a good idea of what your content will look like, even before you publish.
+Complete editor styles give you a good idea of what your content will look like, even before you publish.
 You can give your site a personal touch by changing the background colors and the accent color in the Customizer.
 The colors of